 Best USB Turntable Buying Guide: Welcome to What Hi-Fi?'s round-up of the best USB turntables you can buy in 2020.

-Fact: your vinyl collection is both valuable and vulnerable.
-Furthermore, it has probably been handed down to you and lovingly added to, so (let's face it) replacing it would be nigh-on-impossible.
+Fact one: your vinyl collection is both valuable and vulnerable.
+Fact two: it has been handed down to you, at least in part, and lovingly added to over the years following many hours of crate rummaging.
+This leads us directly on to fact three: replacing it would be nigh-on-impossible.
 That's why preserving your tangible collection in the form of digital files is a good idea.
-Can you imagine hunting down your particular and unique stash of records – complete with the distinct sonic nuances from each particular press – on streaming sites?
+Can you imagine hunting down your unique stash of records – complete with the distinct sonic nuances from each particular press – on streaming sites?
 No. Neither can we.
-These USB turntables not only offer the option of ripping your records for digital safe-keeping, they sound great for the price, too.
+Enter then, the USB turntable.
+The models here mentioned not only offer the option of ripping your records for digital safe-keeping, they sound great for the price, too.

 Its plastic chassis, available in silver or black, wears a shiny, tasteful finish, and the streamline tonearm mechanics and hood fixings mean that, at a quick glance, Audio Technica's AT-LP60-USB deck could pass for a model worth twice the price.

 A little DIY is involved in terms of setup – the die-cast aluminium platter needs positioning and the belt attaching (no tonearm adjustment is required) – but it’s not arduous enough to put off even the most clueless novice.

 However, once up and running, operation is as effortless as using a CD player and recording from vinyl is a simple process too.
 Files can be ripped as 16-bit/44.1kHz or 48kHz WAVs by connecting your PC or laptop to the turntable’s USB type B output, then using the supplied Audacity software to process them.